Edwards Lifesciences: Transcatheter Mitral and Tricuspid Therapies

-The Transcatheter Mitral and Tricuspid Therapies business segment involves the research and development of transcatheter heart valve repair and replacement technologies designed to treat mitral and tricuspid valve diseases.
-Many of these technologies are in early development and clinical phases, with seven programs and four clinical trials.
+The Transcatheter Mitral and Tricuspid Therapies business segment develops transcatheter heart valve repair and replacement technologies to treat mitral and tricuspid valve diseases.
+In September 2022, the FDA approved Edwards' PASCAL Precision transcatheter valve repair system for the treatment of degenerative mitral regurgitation.

+Surgical

+The Surgical business segment involves the use of Edwards' RESILIA tissue technology, developed to help limit valve calcification.
+Edwards estimates that more than 450,000 patients around the world have either undergone SAVR or TAVR with an Edwards RESILIA valve.

 Critical Care

-The Critical Care business segment includes pulmonary artery catheters, disposable pressure transducers and advanced hemodynamic monitoring systems.
-The portfolio also includes a line of balloon catheter-based vascular products, surgical clips and inserts.
+Before its sale, the Critical Care business segment included pulmonary artery catheters, disposable pressure transducers and advanced hemodynamic monitoring systems.
+The portfolio also included a line of balloon catheter-based vascular products, surgical clips and inserts.
 In 2023, it was announced that the critical care business unit was to be spun off into its own entity, however in 2024 the critical care department was purchased by BD for $4.2 billion.

 Organizational culture

 Edwards Lifesciences Foundation

 The Edwards Lifesciences Foundation launched in 2014 and supports programs designed to treat underserved people to reduce heart valve disease.

-The “Every Heartbeat Matters” (EHM) initiative has educated, screened and treated 1.7 million underserved people, exceeding its goal of serving 1 million underserved patients.
+Since the initiative launched in 2014, Edwards and its foundation have contributed more than $100 million in financial and technology donations through "Every Heartbeat Matters" (EHM), reaching over 4 million underserved structural heart patients globally.